The Cultural Heritage of Chiang Mai and North Thailand

-Lampang has a significant amount of heritage houses of which many date back to the period in which the city was the center of the teak logging industry, roughly from1890 until 1941.
+Lampang has a significant amount of heritage houses of which many dates back to the period in which the city was the center of the teak logging industry, roughly from1890 until 1941.
 These houses and buildings are Western, Burmese or Chinese influenced.
-Apart from those there are many wooden, local style houses.
+Apart from those, there are many wooden, local-style houses.
 Examples are the Moung Ngwe Zin Building, the Baan Phraya Suren, the Louis T.Leonowens House, but also the Lampang Railway Station.

 Lampang archaeological sites

-There are a number of archaeological sites in and around Lampang that attract few visitors such as Wat Phrathat Muen Kruen, remains of the old city wall and the Amok Tower.
+There are a number of archaeological sites in and around Lampang that attract few visitors such as Wat Phrathat Muen Kruen, the remains of the old city wall, and the Amok Tower.